 - Nephew Robby Unser raced in the Indy Racing League and drove in the Indianapolis 500 two times.
 He also won the Pikes Peak Hill Climb nine times, and the 1989 American Indycar Series (AIS) championship.

 - Nephew Johnny Unser raced in the Indy Racing League and drove in the Indianapolis 500 five times.

-- Mother Mary Catherine “Mom” Unser (1906-1975) was famous for cooking a pre-race chili feast in the garage area for the participants.
+- Mother Mary Catherine “Mom” Unser (1906‒1975) was famous for holding a pre-race chili cookout in the garage area for the participants.

 Name: Rick Ravon Mears

 Born: December 3, 1951 at Wichita, Kansas

 Nicknamed “Rocket Rick” (or sometimes simply “The Rocket”), Rick Mears first arrived at Indy in 1977, but he failed to qualify that year.
 Known as master of oval track racing and as one of the best qualifiers, Mears has a record six poles and 11 total front row starts at the Indy 500.
 He began his racing career on motorcycles and off-road racing in California.
 He started on the front row and won co-Rookie of the Year at the 1978 Indianapolis 500.
 He then won his first Indy 500 a year later in 1979.
 He was involved in a frightening pit fire during the 1981 race, but a year later started on the pole and battled Gordon Johncock in the closest finish in Indy history to that point.